 Recording of Friday, May 09, 2025 | The smarter E Europe Exhibition Program 2025 | Exhibition Program | Language: English | Duration: 20:08 .

 The presentation at Siqens highlights a novel electrochemical hydrogen separation (EHS) technology designed to decarbonize the economy by efficiently delivering hydrogen through existing gas networks.
-Initially centered on methanol fuel cells, Siqens has expanded its expertise in electrochemistry over ten years to develop EHS for extracting hydrogen from various feed gases.
-This approach supports centralized green hydrogen production and decentralized distribution using infrastructure like Germany's extensive 540,000-kilometer gas network, which is largely prepared for integrating hydrogen.
-The system allows high-purity de-blending of hydrogen suitable for applications such as fuel cells or recycling processes in industries with significant off-gas emissions.
-Successful demonstrations have been conducted in Melbourne and Bavaria where EHS purifies helium and extracts high-quality fuel cell-grade hydrogen respectively.
-Economically viable due to low energy requirements compared to traditional methods, this solution also addresses environmental concerns by replacing diesel generators at telecom towers with cleaner alternatives powered by methanol fuel cells—a core business area for Siqens.
-This technology focuses on separating and purifying hydrogen from gas mixtures while redirecting other gases back into the network; it can handle chemical off-gases with up to 50% high concentrations of Hydrogen ensuring only nitrogen is released post-separation into the atmosphere Current costs range between 2-3 euros per kilogram of extracted Hydrogen due minimal energy expenses including capital expenditure Despite lacking pure pipelines yet future systems will still require purification technologies because transported tends become impure distances making their indispensable against stranded assets Their support compressing low-pressure distribution networks higher pressures around bars plans further increases When integrating natural regulated government policies they aim blend reach concentration without compromising safety standards efficiency terms British Thermal Units BTUs compared usage.
+Initially focused on methanol fuel cells, Siqens has expanded its expertise in electrochemistry over the past ten years to develop EHS for extracting hydrogen from various feed gases.
+This approach supports both centralized green hydrogen production and decentralized distribution, leveraging infrastructure like Germany's extensive 540,000-kilometer gas network, which is largely ready for hydrogen integration.
+The system enables the high-purity separation of hydrogen, making it suitable for applications such as fuel cells or for recycling processes in industries with significant off-gas emissions.
+Successful demonstrations have been conducted in Melbourne and Bavaria, where EHS has purified helium and extracted high-quality, fuel cell-grade hydrogen, respectively.
+Economically, the solution is viable due to its low energy requirements compared to traditional separation methods.
+It also addresses environmental concerns by replacing diesel generators at telecom towers with cleaner methanol fuel cells—a core business area for Siqens.
+EHS technology separates and purifies hydrogen from gas mixtures, redirecting other gases back into the network.
+It can handle chemical off-gases with hydrogen concentrations of up to 50%, ensuring that only nitrogen is released into the atmosphere after separation.
+Current costs range between 2 and 3 euros per kilogram of extracted hydrogen, mainly due to minimal energy and capital expenditure.
+Although dedicated pure hydrogen pipelines are not yet common, purification technologies will remain necessary in the future, as hydrogen transported over long distances becomes contaminated, making these solutions indispensable for preventing stranded assets.
+Additionally, the technology supports compressing low-pressure distribution networks to higher pressures, with plans to increase this further.
+When integrating hydrogen into natural gas, regulated government policies aim for optimal blending concentrations without compromising safety standards or efficiency—measured, for example, in British Thermal Units (BTUs) compared to natural gas usage.

 Dr. Thomas Klaue